hacknlove/onGet/README.md

 If there is no cached value, but the plugin for the url has `plugin.get`, `get(url)` returns the response of executing `plugin.get(url)`

-To be transparent for the developer, It should return the same value that would be stored in the corresponding `endpoint.value`
+To be transparent for the developer, It should return the same value that would be stored in the corresponding `resource.value`

-#### plugin.clean(endpoint) => boolean
+#### plugin.clean(resource) => boolean
-When the garbage collector is going to delete the endpoint from `endpoints` and to stop the periodical check timer, it executes `plugin.clean(endpoint)`
+When the garbage collector is going to delete the resource from `resources` and to stop the periodical check timer, it executes `plugin.clean(resource)`

-That is your chance to clean the things up, or to return `true` and prevent the garbage collector from deleting the endpoint
+That is your chance to clean the things up, or to return `true` and prevent the garbage collector from deleting the resource

 ## Changes